Hard White Wheat Berries Recipes For Your Healthy Pantry

 Because you are using the whole "berry" (the kernel), you are getting three things in every bite:

-- The Bran: The outer layer, packed with fiber.
+• The Bran: The outer layer, packed with fiber to support digestion and satiety.

-- The Endosperm: The starchy center that provides energy and protein.
+• The Endosperm: The starchy center that provides energy and the protein required for baking structure.

 Cooking 101: How to Prep Your Berries